trxdave/ireland-rugby-quiz/README.md

 - '#f1807E' is used to highlight the answer in red.
 - '#adff2f' is used to hightlight the answer in green.

-I use ColorZilla to find what is colour on the Irish Rugby website to make it match the colour on my Ireland Rugby Quiz.
+I use ColorZilla to find out what is hex color on the Irish Rugby website to make it match the colour on my Ireland Rugby Quiz.

 [ColorZilla](https://chromewebstore.google.com/detail/colorzilla/bhlhnicpbhignbdhedgjhgdocnmhomnp)